Delivering the promise of the digital state

 EY teams also conducted in-depth qualitative interviews with 18 government leaders across eight countries, including CEOs, chief digital officers and chief human resource officers.
 We asked each leader about their digital transformation initiatives, related workforce challenges and the actions they are taking to address them.
 Finally, we draw on insights from EY professionals and client engagements.

 The COVID-19 pandemic offered a glimpse of the potential of digital government, but with rising employee and citizen expectations, momentum must not stall, or opportunities to transform public services will be lost.
 To step up, governments need to intensify their focus on the citizen, building flexible, hybrid working environments staffed by digitally savvy workers.
 Outmoded ways of working must be swept away, replaced by new cultures that value creativity and experimentation.
-In the new digital state, employees will shape exciting, fulfilling careers characterized by continual learning and a shared purpose to serve citizens.
+In the new digital state, employees will shape exciting, fulfilling careers characterised by continual learning and a shared purpose to serve citizens.